 From time to time we are subject to formal and informal inquiries and investigations by competition authorities in the United States, Europe, and other jurisdictions.
-For example, in August 2019, we began receiving civil investigative demands from the U.S. Department of Justice requesting information and documents relating to our prior antitrust investigations and certain of our business practices.
-State attorneys general have also opened antitrust investigations into certain of our business practices.
+For example, in August 2019, we began receiving civil investigative demands from the U.S. Department of Justice ("DOJ") requesting information and documents relating to our prior antitrust investigations and certain aspects of our business.
+On October 20, 2020, the DOJ and 11 state Attorneys General filed a lawsuit alleging that Google violated U.S. antitrust laws relating to Search and Search advertising.
+We believe this complaint is without merit and will defend ourselves vigorously.
+The DOJ and state Attorneys General continue their investigations into certain aspects of our business.
 We continue to cooperate with federal and state regulators in the United States, and other regulators around the world.